 The survey findings highlight that most jurisdictions do not currently have regulatory regimes specific to crypto-assets in general or stablecoins in particular.
-However, in most jurisdictions, existing regulatory, supervisory and oversight approaches, while not specific to crypto-assets or stablecoins, would apply in whole or part and would address some of the risks associated with stablecoins or with entities that are part of the stablecoin arrangement.
-The most common approach is to identify the activity performed by a stablecoin arrangement and the participants involved, and apply the relevant existing regulation for that activity or entity according to the "same business, same risks, same rules" principle.
+The findings also show that, in most jurisdictions, existing regulatory, supervisory and oversight approaches, while not specific to crypto-assets or stablecoins, apply in whole or part and address some of the risks associated with stablecoins or with entities that are part of the stablecoin arrangement.
+The most common approach is to identify the activity performed by a stablecoin arrangement and the participants involved, and apply the relevant existing regulation to that activity or entity according to the "same business, same risks, same rules" principle.